-FCSSC has made a number of changes to the format of our Summer leagues in order to comply with the Phase 3 Team Sport requirements, and to ensure the safety of our members & staff at all times.
-We're also leaning in to the FOR FUN, SOCIAL nature of FCSSC's activities because we could all use a whole bunch of that now, more than ever!
+FCSSC has made a number of changes to the format of our leagues in order to comply with Ontario's COVID-19 Response Framework requirements, and to ensure the safety of our members & staff at all times.
+Emphasis in all our leagues is currently being placed on FOR FUN and SAFE PLAY as we ascend out from the pandemic safely together.

 All players must read the following BEFORE PLAYING.

 As part of our Safe Return to Play we’re focusing on the safety of our members & staff, and leaning into the FOR-FUN & SAFE PLAY nature with FCSSC.